 Please note this number cannot be used to request details on individual applications.

-For any questions about your event registration, please contact the ITU Telecom Registration Service:
+For any questions about your event registration, please see the registration webpage or contact the ITU Telecom Registration Service:

 - Tel: +41 22 730 5680 (Monday to Friday 09.00-17:00, CET)